TitusHielkema/PBfB_Pop_structure/README.md

 This script analyses data files containing microsatallite data.
 It tests and returns which loci and the percentage of loci depart from the Hardy-Weinberg Wquilibrium (HWE).
 If threshold is reached (on default: 50% of loci departing from HWE) it will analyse the data for population structure and returns images for ...

 ## Data input
-.xlsx file containing sample ID, sample site & microsatalite date (alleles seperated using '/' for each locus).
+R requires a .xlsx file containing sample ID (with header), sample site & microsatalite date (alleles seperated using '/' for each locus).
+Structure requires a .txt file containing sample ID (without header), sample site & microsatalite date (alleles seperated using '/' for each locus).

 ## Scripts
 1. Python script: Main script